martinbosgraNHL/multilayer-perceptron/README.md

 The optimization algorithm used for this implementation of MLP was [stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

-Before training and testing, the dataset was standardized using the `sklearn.preprocessing.StandardScaler().fit_transform()` function.
+Before training and validating, the dataset was standardized using the `sklearn.preprocessing.StandardScaler().fit_transform()` function.

-The graph below summarizes the training and testing results.
+The graph below summarizes the training and validating results.
 The training accuracy and loss are red and blue, while the validation accuracy and loss are green and yellow.

 ![](figures/training_and_testing_results.png)